plone/volto/docs/source/configuration/volto-slate/index.md

 # `volto-slate`

-`volto-slate` is an interactive default text editor for Volto, integrated into the core system and developed on top of {term}`Slate`.
+`volto-slate` is an interactive default text editor for Volto, developed on top of {term}`Slate` and integrated into the core system.
 It offers enhanced WYSIWYG functionality and behavior.
 See a [brief elevator pitch for `volto-slate`](https://www.youtube.com/watch?v=SOz-rk5e4_w).